 - Tax-free Childcare (TFC) accounts are available to all eligible parents.
 You cannot use TFC if you are receiving childcare vouchers, a scheme that is closed to new entrants. - Under TFC, where both parents work and earn a specified minimum income (but neither has income of more than £100,000 per year), they are able to put up to £8,000 a year per child into an account, which the Government will top up with 25p for every £1 contributed by the parents. - A TFC account can be used to pay for childcare for a child aged 11 and under, except for disabled children, where the limits are doubled and contributions can continue up to the age of 17. - 4.
-Unlike the voucher scheme, TFC is available to the self-employed. - You cannot get TFC at the same time as claiming Working Tax Credit, Child Tax Credit or Universal Credit. - Parents of 3 and 4 year-olds may be eligible for up to 30 hours of government-funded childcare, for up to 38 weeks a year, subject to various qualifying condtions.
+Unlike the voucher scheme, TFC is available to the self-employed. - You cannot get TFC at the same time as claiming Working Tax Credit, Child Tax Credit or Universal Credit. - 6.
+Parents of 3 and 4 year-olds may be eligible for up to 30 hours of government-funded childcare, for up to 38 weeks a year, subject to various qualifying conditions.
+This is extended to include 15 hours of childcare for parents of 2 year-olds from April 2024 and for parents of those aged 9 months and over from September 2024.